 Since CSU Moves will be provided in Canvas, it is also a fun, low-stress way to introduce incoming students to the Canvas platform.

-Once this study concludes, CSU Moves will be available in Canvas for all students beginning late Summer 2018, and will feature the following elements:
+CSU Moves is now available in Canvas for all students and features the following elements:

 - Six, 90-second animated videos developed by CSU Creative Services to illustrate a set of universal concepts, which are Transportation Choice Matters, Be Seen Be Heard, Be Predictable, Protect Yourself and Your Vehicles, Drive Your Bike, and Share the Road.